-The highlight o the closing day of Unmanned Canada 2017 was the annual awards presentation.
-The occasion honored outstanding contributions made by individuals, organizations and students who display vision, hard work and dedication to the unmanned systems sector.
-Many deserving members were nominated.
-The votes have been cast and the judge’s decision are in.
+The highlight on the closing day of Unmanned Canada 2017 Toronto was the Unmanned Systems Canada / Systémes Telécommandés Canada (USC-STC) Awards presentation.
+The occasion honoured outstanding contributions made by individuals, organizations and students who display vision, hard work and dedication to the unmanned systems sector.
+Many deserving members were nominated in 2017.
+Af ter the votes were cast, the judges’ decisions were announced:

-USC Board member Charles Vidal, presented the Organizational Award to Page Cutland (R) of Kongsberg Geospatial.
-USC Chair Mark Aruja (L) congratulated the company on their BVLOS visualization.
+USC-TSC Board member Charles Vidal, presented the USC-STC Organizational Award to Page Cutland (R) of Kongsberg Geospatial.
+USC-STC Chair Mark Aruja (L) congratulated the company on their BVLOS visualization.

 A bush pilot and a helicopter pilot, Karen brought a common, thorough, and educated approach to the emerging field of UAVs.
 As the focal point for the industry with Transport Canada for over 20 years, she faced incredible internal resistance to moving the UAV file forward in an organization dedicated to manned aviation (only).
 It is a testament to her perseverance and dedication that has seen Canada continue to lead the global UAV industry.
 Karen’s quiet way of managing and leading the many meetings that have resulted in the current and future Canadian regulations was a marvel to watch.
 Her keen and dry sense of humour made her a real pleasure to work alongside.
 Karen, as a Canadian leader for the unmanned aviation sector, is an ideal choice for the Pip Rudkin award for individual achievement.
 In Karen’s absence, Siu O’Young, a long time friend and colleague of Pip Rudkin, accepted the award on Karen’s behalf.

-USC board member Derek Scott presented the Marc Cuss Scholarship to Kate Kienapple, a drone pilot instructor and masters student at Simon Fraser University.
+USC-STC board member Derek Scott presented the Mark Cuss Scholarship to Kate Kienapple, a UAV pilot instructor and Masters Student at Simon Fraser University.

-Memorial University’s Bruno Artacho earned 2nd prize with his paper on UAS collision risk assessment.
+Memorial University’s Bruno Artacho earned the 2nd prize with his paper on UAS collision risk assessment.

-Third prize winner Jingui Liu from Queen’s University, employs UHR UAV imagery to identify wild parsnip from similar vegetation.
+Third prize winner, Jingui Liu, from Queen’s University, employs UHR UAV imagery to distinguish wild parsnip from similar vegetation.